Sarah Gilman

-Life and career

-Was born on January 18, 1996, and resides in Los Angeles.
+Early life and education

+Gilman was born on January 18, 1996, and resides in Los Angeles.
+She graduated with honors from Flintridge Preparatory School where she also achieved the Advanced Placement Scholar designation.
+She is athletic and played in a variety of school sports teams including volleyball, water polo, basketball, softball and soccer.
+She was the only girl in school history to complete the intense training required to play on the boys junior varsity football team.
+On June 1, 2014, she graduated from high school.
+Gilman began attending the University of Southern California in the fall of 2014, studying film production, screenwriting, and theater.
+She graduated with a Bachelor of Arts degree in 2019.

+Career

 Her first acting jobs were in theatre.
 She played main roles in musicals like Narnia, You're a Good Man, Charlie Brown and Alice.
 In 2011, she made her film debut in the short movie Hold for Laughs.
 She played the lead role as Margaret, a 13-year-old girl who is bullied at a Catholic school.
 She later guest starred in the TV series Up All Night and Marvin Marvin.
 Since 2012 she has had a recurring role as Cammy, Eve's best friend in the sitcom Last Man Standing.
 On June 18, 2013, it was announced that Gilman would play a main role as Delia Delfano in the Disney Channel sitcom I Didn't Do It.
 The show ended on October 16, 2015.

-Gilman graduated with honors from Flintridge Preparatory School where she also achieved the Advanced Placement Scholar designation.
-She is athletic and played in a variety of school sports teams including volleyball, water polo, basketball, softball and soccer.
-She was the only girl in school history to complete the intense training required to play on the Boys Junior Varsity Football team.
-On June 1, 2014, she graduated from high school.
-Gilman began attending the University of Southern California in the fall of 2014.
-She is studying film production, screenwriting, and theatre.
-She graduated with a Bachelor of Arts degree in 2019.
+In 2018, Gilman starred alongside Sarah Jeffery in the comedy mystery film Daphne & Velma directed by Suzi Yoonessi, in which she played the character Velma Dinkley, which premiered at the Chicago Comic & Entertainment Expo (C2E2) on April 7, 2018 and was released on May 22, 2018, by Warner Bros.
+Home Entertainment.
+The same year, she appeared on the fourth and final season of the romantic comedy series Foursome, where she played the role of Wynn.

+In 2019, Gilman appeared on the third and final season of the TruTV sitcom Those Who Can't, playing Gretchen.

+Gilman had a recurring role in CBS crime drama series CSI: Vegas portraying Penny Gill.